-It goes without saying, but ensure you have enough space to keep the inflatable waterslide well away from flower borders, pet enclosures and fence lines.
+It goes without saying, but ensure you have enough space to keep the inflatable water slide well away from borders, pet enclosures and fence lines.
 The neighbours won’t be happy if they have unwanted peepers looking into their garden all day.

-Too many kids on the waterslide will either burst a seam or cause it to tip over.
-The manufacturer’s instructions will recommend a maximum capacity and if it says three kids aged 3-10 then stick to it – or you might watch your investment deflate before your eyes.
+Too many kids on an inflatable water slide may either burst a seam or cause it to tip over.
+The manufacturer’s instructions will recommend a maximum weight limit, as well as maximum capacity.
+If it says three kids aged 3-10, then stick to it – or you might watch your investment deflate before your eyes.

-Once everyone knows you have a waterslide, they’ll all be angling for an invite, but don’t invite four kids if the waterslide will only hold three.
-The consequences could make it a waste of effort and money.
+Once everyone knows you have a water slide, they’ll all be angling for an invite, but don’t invite four kids if the waterslide will only hold three.
+The consequences could be serious.

 High-Quality Materials to Look Out For

-The best inflatable slides are manufactured with strong PVC that’s difficult to puncture.
-Inflatables take a lot of beating from energetic kids, so they need to stand up to the task.
+The best inflatable water slides are manufactured with strong PVC that’s puncture resistant.
+Inflatable water slides take a lot of beating from energetic kids, so they need to stand up to the task.

-Look for good quality PVC or a heavy-gauge vinyl.
-Commercial strength nylon is a suitably tough material for waterslides too.
+Look for good quality PVC or a heavy-gauge vinyl as well as double stitched seams.
+Chemical grade nylon is a suitably tough material for inflatable water slides too.

 Any material, no matter how tough, will perish if you leave it outside for months on end.
 Sunlight damages PVC, so once the kids are done playing with their inflatable slide, allow the material to dry and pack it away.
 Store it somewhere dark and cool.

-Be honest and really think about how often you’ll use the waterslide.
+Be honest and really think about how often you’ll use the inflatable water slide.

 If it’s so much of a faff that it’s left packed away or makes an annual appearance at a birthday party, then you’re better off saving your money for days out.

-You might end up spending a few hundred pounds on an inflatable water castle.
+You might end up spending a few hundred pounds on an inflatable water slide.
 So, you should compare that cost with how much you’d spend taking your kids out over the summer.

-Days out might cost at least £100 a day, if not more.
-So, a waterslide can be pretty good value in comparison, if it’s used many times over the years.
+Days out with the family often cost at least £100 a day, if not more.
+So, an inflatable water slide can be pretty good value in comparison, especially if it’s used many times over the years.